mrossini-ethz/physical-quantities/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

-This Blender plugin is based on the research paper "Recovery of Intrinsic and Extrinsic Camera Parameters Using Perspective Views of Rectangles" by T. N. Tan, G. D. Sullivan and K. D. Baker, Department of Computer Science, The University of Reading, Berkshire RG6 6AY, UK, from the Proceedings of the British Machine Vision Conference, published by the BMVA Press.